sivasb1019/CodeClause_Projects/FlappyBird/README.md

-# Pygame Flappy Bird
+# Flappy Bird Game using Pygame 🐦🎮

-* The goal of this project is to create a simple clone of the popular mobile game "Flappy Bird" using the Pygame library, offering players a fun and challenging gaming experience.
+- This project is a simplified version of the classic game "Flappy Bird" implemented in Python using the Pygame library.

-* It sets up the Pygame environment, initializes Pygame, and configures the game window.
+## 1. Description

-* The game includes a player character (a bird) that the player controls by clicking the mouse to make the bird jump.
+- The Flappy Bird game is a side-scrolling game where the player controls a bird by clicking the mouse to make it jump and navigate through obstacles (pipes).

-* The game handles events such as clicking the mouse, and it updates the game state accordingly.

-* The game includes graphical assets such as background images, bird images, and obstacle images.

-* It uses Pygame to handle game loops, rendering graphics, and managing game logic.

-* It also provides a game over screen with the option to restart the game.
+- The goal is to survive as long as possible by avoiding obstacles and passing through gaps between pipes to earn points.

+## Features

+- **Player Control:** The player can make the bird jump by clicking the mouse.
+- **Obstacles:** Pipes are randomly generated to create obstacles for the bird.
+- **Scoring:** Points are awarded to the player for successfully passing through pipes.
+- **Game Over:** The game ends if the bird collides with the pipes or the ground.